-Prerequisite: MA 305
+PREREQUISITE: MA 305

 A calculus-based study of probability and statistics for mathematics and science majors.
 Topics include: sample spaces, random variables and probability distributions, moment generating functions, transformations of random variables, laws of large numbers and the central limit theorem, regression analysis, and analysis of variance.
-3:0:3 integration of functions of one real variable.
 3:0:3